abtzpro/SecQuickRef/README.md

-Cybersecurity Standards and Regulations Reference Guide
+SecQuickRef Cybersecurity Standards and Regulations Reference Guide

 This is a Python application that serves as a complete reference guide to modern day cybersecurity standards and regulations for all facets of the SMB and Enterprise.